kangkang-li/Twitter-Analysis-of-presidential-election/ReadMe.md

 Interestingly, Twitter API is not completely open to public that it requires application of permission, and the author didnt hear back after 2 weeks since the application.
 Some offline data in JSON was provided for test use.

+Positive/negative words txt-vocab were copied from https://github.com/shovanch/twitter-sentiment-analysis , for future use.

 ## Twitter API:
 With the accessibility of Twitter API Tweepy, "twitter scape" can be used to acquire tweets data.